bachthyaglx/pneumonia-attention-based-CNNs/README.md

 * Fully Connected Layers (Dense): Converts feature maps into classification predictions.
 * Softmax Activation: Generates the final category probabilities.

-3. Model Training and Optimization
+## 3. Model Training and Optimization
 Both models are trained using supervised learning with labeled X-ray images.
 The training process follows these key steps:
 * Loss Function: Categorical Cross-Entropy is used as the loss function since the task is multi-class classification.
 * Optimizer: Adam optimizer is selected for efficient gradient updates.
 * Learning Rate Scheduling: A scheduler adjusts the learning rate to improve convergence.
 * Early Stopping: Stops training if validation accuracy does not improve after multiple epochs to prevent overfitting.

-5. Model Evaluation
+## 4. Model Evaluation
 After training, both models are evaluated using the test dataset to measure performance.
 The following metrics are calculated:
 * Accuracy: Measures overall correctness of predictions.
 * Precision, Recall, and F1-Score: Evaluates how well the model identifies pneumonia and COVID-19 cases.
 * Confusion Matrix: Visualizes classification errors and correct predictions.
 * ROC Curve & AUC Score: Assesses the model’s ability to distinguish between classes.

-5. Comparison Between Traditional CNN and Attention-Based CNN
+## 5. Comparison Between Traditional CNN and Attention-Based CNN
 * Traditional CNN: Captures general image features but treats all regions equally, potentially missing critical patterns.
 * Attention-Based CNN: Dynamically focuses on important areas (such as infected lung regions), leading to better classification accuracy.

-By integrating the attention mechanism, the model improves its ability to detect pneumonia and COVID-19 more effectively, making it a more robust and interpretable approach for medical image analysis.

 # Evaluation and Results

 # Guide how to run the project
 To run this project on your local machine, follow these steps:

-1. Install Dependencies
+## 1. Install Dependencies

-Ensure you have Python 3.x installed on your system.
-Then, install the required libraries using the requirements.txt file.

 `pip install -r requirements.txt`

-2. Download the Dataset
+## 2. Download the Dataset
 The dataset used in this project is Chest X-ray COVID-19 Pneumonia Dataset from Kaggle.
 * Download it from this Kaggle link.
 * Extract the dataset into the project folder.
 Make sure the dataset structure looks like this:

-/pneumonia-attention-based-CNNs
+`/pneumonia-attention-based-CNNs
 ├── dataset/
 │   ├── Normal/
 │   ├── Pneumonia/